-Replacing tail lamp/turn/backup lamp bulbs - F-250/F-350 only
+Replacing brake/tail/turn/back-up lamp bulbs - F-250/F-350 only

 - 1. Make sure the headlamp switch is in the OFF position and then open the tailgate to expose the lamp assemblies. - 2.
 Remove the two bolts from the tail lamp assembly and carefully pull the lamp assembly from the tailgate pillar by releasing the two retaining tabs